cleentfaar/slack/Resources/doc/creating-a-bot.md

 ``BotController`` or ``bot.php`` is accessible through this URL.

 Of course you probably don't want any outsiders to trigger your bot.
-Fortunately Slack will send the token along with every triggered request, so you can verify if the token matches with the one you generated earlier (and if no token was passed along, it wasn't Slack!).
+Fortunately Slack will send the token along with every triggered request, so you can verify if the token matches with the one you generated earlier (the logic being, if no token was passed along, or one that doesn't match, it wasn't Slack!).

 All of this is explained in the code below, happy coding!